Waiting for final Mueller report? It may be short on detail

 Barr said Tuesday he takes seriously the “shall be confidential” part of the regulations governing Mueller’s report, noting that Justice Department protocol says internal memos explaining charging decisions shouldn’t be released.

-According to Barr, Mueller will turn in his report and then Barr will draft a second one for the chair and ranking members of the House and Senate Judiciary committees.
+Barr said that after Mueller turns in his report, he will draft a second one for the chair and ranking members of the House and Senate Judiciary committees.
 But here again, the regulations provide little guidance for what such a report would say.

-The attorney general is only required to say the investigation has concluded and give “a description and explanation” of any times when he or Deputy Attorney General Rod Rosenstein decided that an action Mueller proposed “was so inappropriate or unwarranted” that it shouldn’t be pursued.
+The attorney general is required only to say the investigation has concluded and describe or explain any times when he or Deputy Attorney General Rod Rosenstein decided an action Mueller proposed “was so inappropriate or unwarranted” that it shouldn’t be pursued.

-Barr indicated that he anticipates he would use his report to share the results of Mueller’s investigation with the public, which the regulations allow him to do.
+Barr indicated that he expects to use his report to share the results of Mueller’s investigation with the public, which the regulations allow him to do.
 But he hedged on specifics and said his plans could change after speaking with Mueller and Rosenstein.

 “I don’t know what at the end of the day what will be releasable.
 I don’t know what Bob Mueller is writing,” he said.